 Scurvy is diagnosed by doing a complete history and x-rays of the arms and legs.
 Scurvy is caused by a chronic deficiency of vitamin C. When scurvy is diagnosed early, the outcome of very favorable.

 Why Do We Need Vitamin C

 Vitamin C is an essential nutrient for humans.
 We need vitamin C to help support connective tissues, bones, and collagen.
 Vitamin C is a co-factor in several processes in the body including the formation of collagen, conversion of folic acid, and other hormones in the human body.
 Vitamin C is an antioxidant, and it has the ability to stabilize other nutrients including Vitamin E and folic acid.

 Vitamin C also makes the body absorbed iron more efficiently.
 Vitamin C plays a role in the anti-inflammatory processes by regulating steroids.
 Vitamin C supplementation in the form of fruits, vegetables, and dietary supplements are essential for humans.

-Dietary Forms Of Vitamin C and Sources of Vitamin C
+Dietary Forms Of Vitamin C and Sources of Vitamin C To Prevent Scurvy

 Children who are breastfeeding should get the required amount of Vitamin C from their mothers unless the mother is deficient.
 However, children and teens get adequate Vitamin C from a healthy diet.
-Vitamin C is water-soluble vitamin that is absorbed from the gastrointestinal tract.
+Vitamin C is a water-soluble vitamin that is absorbed from the gastrointestinal tract.